nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - **Telegram Handle**: Telegram username that should begin with an `@` <br> e.g. @BenIsHere, @Jerry321

-- **Index**: Refers to the number displayed next to the name in the displayed person list. <br> e.g. 1, 2, 3...
+- **Index**: Refers to the number displayed next to the name in the displayed contact list. <br> e.g. 1, 2, 3...

 - **Alias**: These are alternative words that you can use to perform the same command